amaliammr/ST-DBSCAN/README.md

 To use the code one should provide 5 variables which will be stored in r0-r5

+Each value can be stored in array.
+The value will then be converted to a new data structure called Data

 r0 = id of each row (this will not be included in calculation of cluster)

 r1 = latitude